-The boys hoist the sail in the morning; their hard work rewarded with shots.
+The boys hoist the sail in the morning; their hard work is rewarded with shots.
 And we sail the blue waters of the Caribbean as flying fish launch themselves out of the water toward the deserted Prickly Pear Cay off the coast of Anguilla.

 Sail to Prickly Pear for the day on Wednesdays and book online.
-Check-in time is 9am and returns to Simpson Bay around 5pm, so this is not suitable for cruise ship passengers.The cost is $119 per person plus $15 port fee.
-Passport required.
+Check-in time is 9am and returns to Simpson Bay around 5pm, so this is not suitable for cruise ship passengers.
+Passport is required to bring on this St. Maarten day tour.

-10. Get your motor running, head out for adventure
+9. Get your motor running, head out for adventure

 You’ll see people windsurfing, parasailing, snorkeling, riding banana boats, and jet skiing all along the 2-mile stretch of sand.
 No need to book ahead.
 Just ask around for the best price to the many vendors along the beach.
 But if you want to book a jet ski ahead, you can do that here.

-11. Go Guavaberry tasting
+10. Go Guavaberry tasting

 The legendary liquor of St. Maarten was first made in people’s homes centuries ago and is so cherished that there are even songs and stories about it.
 Guavaberry liquor is made from oak aged rum, cane sugar, and wild, rare St. Maarten guavaberries only found in the center of the island.

-12. Kayak to Pinel Island
+11. Kayak to Pinel Island

 Kayaks can be rented for $15 per kayak.
 Book online and pick up daily at 9:30am.